jheusser/csvfix/csvfix/tests/readme.txt

 Tests for CSVfix.
 These require the bash shell to run.
-They have only been tested with the MSYS version of bash on Windows.
 To run all the tests, use:

 	runall